ronaldocaldeireirojonson/Coodesh/README.md

 "if it makes no request?" because now I am using a local solution, but most notification solutions will use either firebase or some other api.

 Pages -> is where all pages of the website will be, led by their smart component and followed by dumb components

+    Home -> Folder where all components from the home page are located, every component is separated as sibilings

 Utils -> Folder used for reusable methods that could be used by other components and services in the application